What Does it Take to Be a Financial Quantitative Analyst?

 - Prepare requirements documentation for use by software developers.

-Below is a list of the skills most Financial Quantitative Analysts say are important on the job.
+These are the skills Financial Quantitative Analysts say are the most useful in their careers:

 Mathematics: Using mathematics to solve problems.